dentarg/auth0-blog/_posts/2017-09-05-major-hardware-manufacturer-enhances-security-with-auth0.markdown

 ## Consolidating Identities with Auth0

 After creating our account on Auth0, or reusing an existing one, the first step is to create a Database Connection.
 Let's start by visiting the [Database Connections page](https://manage.auth0.com/#/connections/database) in the management dashboard, where we will click in the [Create DB Connection button](https://manage.auth0.com/#/connections/database/new).
-In the form that is shown to us, we will simply define a name to the connection, something like `profile-consolidation`, and hit the Create button.
+In the form that is shown to us, we will simply define a name to the connection, `profile-consolidation`, and hit the Create button.

 After that we will be redirected to the settings page of the new connection.
 Auth0 allows us to securely store and manage credentials (email and password) either in an Auth0 Database or in our own custom database.
 As we already have two databases, we will go to the Custom Database tab and activate the "Use my own database" switch.